oracle/docker-images/OracleManagementAgent/README.md

 1. mkdir: cannot create directory '/opt/oracle/bootstrap': Permission denied

-    * Ensure the mounted volume exists and is accessible by the user used to run the container
+    * Ensure the mounted bind volume exists and is accessible by the user used to run the container
     * Verify the user USERID and GROUPID used match the permissions set on the mounted bind volume
     * Verify the mounted bind volume exists on the host